angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 In this example, `books` holds the server data.
 Usually we would directly use `toSignal()` to bridge the gap between the Observable from RxJS and the new signal world.
-However, in this case, we wouldn’t be able to edit the signal in any way (except by updating the Observable).
+However, in this case, we wouldn’t be able to edit the fetched data in any way (except by emitting a new item from the Observable).

 But with the help of a Linked Signal, we can still modify the data locally, and any major reset (such as a reload) can restore it to the original source if needed.
 In this example, we’re just sorting the list, but it would also be possible to change the book data and send the updated state back to the server.
-There are many ways to use Linked Signals in our applications.

 ## Linked Signal vs. Other Signals

 Here’s a quick comparison with other types of signals in Angular:

 - **`signal()`**: Creates a basic writable signal that maintains its value independently of other signals.
+It has a start value, and the value can be overridden with `set()` and `update()`.
 - **`computed()`**: Creates a read-only signal derived from other signals, recalculating automatically but without allowing manual changes.
 - **`linkedSignal()`**: Combines the reactivity of `computed()` with the mutability of `signal()`, allowing the value to be updated manually while remaining linked to a source signal.